-These multi-faceted tools can work with nearly any different type of facial hair, no matter your favorite beard shape and no matter whether you use the best beard dye or go for a more natural look.
+These multi-faceted tools can work with nearly any different type of facial hair, no matter your favorite beard shape, and no matter whether you use the best beard dye or you go for a more natural look.
 Proper grooming is, after all, about nuance and details, and it can sometimes take practice to get it right.
 Granted, it doesn't require nearly as many tools as the process of learning how to shave your head, but we still say that practice makes perfect as you look to learn how to soften beard hair.

 Step 2: Once you've combed your beard with a wooden beard comb – our pick of choice, although beard brushes are also adept for much longer beards – use a beard wash to soften and soothe your facial hair and skin.
 We particularly love Duke Cannon's rich, exfoliating Beard Wash.

 Step 3: Pat your beard dry with a towel, taking care to remove and rinse out any excess beard wash.
 Feel free to use your beard comb an additional time to gently brush all parts of your beard.